Emiliomontes0/BetterResting/README.md

 ## How It Works

+### Detection System
+The mod uses a multi-layered detection system for maximum reliability:
+1. **Game API Methods**: Primary detection using the game's built-in resting state methods
+2. **Sprite Lookup Tables**: Comprehensive fallback system with 707+ sprite names (264 beds, 443 chairs)
+3. **Movement Detection**: Prevents false positives by checking if the player is actually resting

+This ensures accurate detection of:
+- All types of beds (regular beds, sleeping bags, cots, gurneys)
+- All seating furniture (chairs, sofas, couches, stools, benches, picnic tables)
+- Tents and camping equipment
+- Vehicles

 ### Chair/Sofa Resting
 - Rest on any chair, sofa, stool, bench, or seating furniture
 - Stamina recovers 7% faster than normal